Upload new images. The image library for this site will open in a new window.

 Move this whole section up, swapping places with the section above it.

-The Master of Music in Performance is offered for all orchestral instruments, guitar, piano and voice.
+The Master of Music in Performance is offered for all orchestral instruments, piano and voice.
 Along with course requirements, candidates for the Master of Music in Performance must present a public recital and pass an oral examination.
+Please see the Graduate Course Catalog for further information.

 All students who apply by the January 15 deadline are automatically considered for funding.

-The Department of Music offers competitive Graduate Assistantships, Teaching Assistantships and Tuition Scholarships to qualified full-time graduate students.
+The School of Music offers competitive Graduate Assistantships, Teaching Assistantships and Tuition Scholarships to qualified full-time graduate students.

 Visit the UD Course Catalog for current information